-Policies for tuition, attendance, scheduling, make-up lessons, required materials, and more can be found in the Harp Student Handbook available as a PDF via the link below.
+Policies for tuition, attendance, scheduling, make-up lessons, required materials, and more can be found in the Harp Student Handbook (updated each academic year) available as a PDF via the link below.

 - I expect my students to have a strong desire to learn how to play the harp well, and approach my suggestions with an open mind.

 - Students are required to have a teacher-approved pedal or lever harp at home or school for daily practice, as well as all of the required materials listed in the Handbook.

 - Students must devote ample daily practice time between lessons to learn new music and skills (Parents must work with their child to develop a practice routine at home and encourage their child in all aspects of musicianship).

 - Students must listen to harp recordings of pieces they study and perform as part of their daily practice.

 - Attending a minimum of two live concerts featuring harp each year, where the students themselves do not perform, is strongly encouraged.

-- Students (and parents) must abide by the studio policies outlined in the Handbook, updated each school year.
+- Students (and parents) must abide by the studio policies outlined in the Handbook, updated each academic year.